Following protests, DeSantis says plan to develop state parks is 'going back to the drawing board'

 “If people don’t want improvements, then don’t do it,” DeSantis said.
 “They’re not doing anything this year.
 They’re going to go back and basically listen to folks.”

-The Republican governor’s Department of Environmental Protection unveiled the plans last week and had planned a single hour of public hearings near the nine affected parks.
+The Republican governor’s Department of Environmental Protection unveiled the plans for the “Great Outdoors Initiative” last week and had planned a single hour of public hearings near the nine affected parks.
 Amid growing outcry, a golf course proposal at one park was abandoned, and the agency delayed hearings until at least next week — if they happen at all.

 The plan for golf courses at Jonathan Dickinson State Park in southeast Florida was scrapped even before the governor’s statements Wednesday.
 The main proponent of the development, a nonprofit called Tuskegee Dunes Foundation, backed out of the plan over the weekend.

-DeSantis' press secretary, Jeremy Redfern, had touted the proposal as a needed effort to expand recreational opportunities in the state.
+DeSantis' press secretary, Jeremy Redfern, had touted the developments at state parks as a needed effort to expand recreational opportunities in the state.

 “Teddy Roosevelt believed that public parks were for the benefit and enjoyment of the people, and we agree with him.
 No administration has done more than we have to conserve Florida’s natural resources, grow conservation lands, and keep our environment pristine," Redfern said in a statement to The Associated Press last week.
 "But it’s high time we made public lands more accessible to the public.”